Sapphire is a key element of Canada’s Space Surveillance System. The spacecraft was

 The Sapphire spacecraft is a space-based electro-optical sensor designed to track

 space objects at orbital altitudes between 6,000 km and 40,000 km, and provide

 and DND for space situational awareness.

-several hundred objects of interest every day, with a lag of at most a few
+several hundred objects of interest every day.

 For more information, contact: